Eschatologue/CM_wiki/docs/class/druid/land.md

 ### Level 3: Land's Aid

 As a **:rsc-a: Magic**{ .rsc } action, you can expend a use of your **:material-paw: Wild Shape** and choose a point within **60 feet** of yourself.
 Vitality-giving flowers and life-draining thorns appear for a moment in a 10-foot-radius Sphere centered on that point.
-Each creature of your choice in the Sphere must make a Constitution saving throw against your spell save DC, taking 2d6 Necrotic damage on a failed save or half as much damage on a successful one.
-One creature of your choice in that area regains 2d6 Hit Points.
+Each creature of your choice in the Sphere must make a Constitution saving throw against your spell save DC, taking **2d6 :dmg-necr: Necrotic**{.dmg-necr} damage on a failed save or half as much damage on a successful one.
+One creature of your choice in that area regains **2d6 :trt-hp: Hit Points**.

-The damage and healing increase by 1d6 when you reach Druid levels 10 (3d6) and 14 (4d6).
+The damage and healing increase by **:die-d6: 1d6** when you reach Druid levels 10 (`3d6`) and 14 (`4d6`).

 ### Level 6: Natural Recovery
 You can cast one of the level 1+ spells that you have prepared from your Circle Spells feature without expending a spell slot, and you must finish a **:rest-long: Long Rest** before you do so again.